Sean Renfree

-Sean Patrick Renfree (born April 28, 1990) is a former American football quarterback.
-After playing college football for Duke University, he was drafted by the Atlanta Falcons in the seventh round of the 2013 NFL Draft.
+Sean Patrick Renfree (born April 28, 1990) is an American former professional football quarterback.
+After playing college football for Duke University, he was selected by the Atlanta Falcons in the seventh round of the 2013 NFL draft.

-Early years
+Early life

 Renfree attended Notre Dame Preparatory High School in Scottsdale, Arizona, where he was a four-year letterman in football.
 He was voted as the team's "Most Valuable Player" his junior and senior year.
 In his junior year, Renfree, threw for 2,483 yards and 25 touchdowns with five interceptions.
 Before the start of his senior year Renfree was invited to the 2007 Elite 11 Camp alongside future NFL quarterbacks Andrew Luck, Blaine Gabbert, Mike Glennon, Landry Jones, and EJ Manuel.
 As a senior, he completed 197 of 357 passes for 3,353 yards and 41 touchdowns with just six interceptions.
 Renfree finished off his high school career by completing 23 of 33 passes for a state championship game record 411 yards and five touchdowns against Cottonwood Mingus.
 He was named Arizona's Big School Class 5A and 4A Player of the Year and to the All-Arizona team as a senior by The Arizona Republic.
 He was also named to the Parade All-American High School Football team in his senior year in 2008.